 In just three years, the burgeoning US sports betting scene has developed into a competitive market, and it’s only getting stronger.

 Sports betting isn’t legal everywhere in the US, but many jurisdictions authorized and launched completely legal sportsbooks.
 It’s easier to place a legal bet in the US right now than ever before.

 How To Bet On Sports Online Legally

 To bet online legally, you first need to find a legal and regulated operator.
-Fortunately, many states have legalized sports betting and have online sportsbooks live, accepting wagers.
-Sportsbook technology is so streamlined that using them is about as simple as using any other app you access on a day-to-day basis.
+Fortunately, many states have legalized sports betting, so online sportsbooks are live and accepting wagers.
+Sportsbook technology is so streamlined that using it is about as simple as using any other app you access on a day-to-day basis.

 The bets you’ll find vary somewhat by state because certain jurisdictions prohibit specific types of bets.
 Illinois, for example, does not allow betting on elections, awards shows, any college match that includes an Illinois school, or minor league sporting events.
 Still, most sportsbooks offer a wide array of bets on professional sports, college matches, and international events.

 Online sports betting brings a hobby to the digital space that formerly required users to visit land-based sportsbooks.
 Betting online has the added advantage of convenience and speed.

 Here’s an at-a-glance overview of sign-up bonuses from some of the biggest sportsbooks:

 |Sportsbook||Bonus Offer||Live In|